 Adam Sandler Is Very Picky About the Names of His On-Screen Love Interests

-To this day, Sandler remains active in Hollywood, writing, producing, and directing films that appeal to his thousands of fans around the world.
+Adam Sandler‘s on-screen love interests can be as eye-catching as the actor’s outlandish characters.
 While Sandler hasn’t always pleased the critics, there’s no doubt that he’s done things his way — including creating very specific names for his on-screen girlfriends.

 Adam Sandler has produced a lot of cult-classic films